Light bulb illuminated with brain, symbolising innovation through artificial intelligence.

 Different types of artificial intelligence: weak and strong AI

-But first, let's give the all-clear: the scenario just described is strong AI, and it does not yet exist outside of science fiction films.
+Intelligent computer programs that simulate human-like thinking—many people will feel a cold shiver run down their spine at this idea.
+But first, let's give the all-clear: the scenario just described is strong AI, and so far, it doesn't exist outside of sci-fi movies.
 The AI we work with today is what is known as weak AI.
 But what exactly is the difference between these two types of artificial intelligence?

 The diagram shows strong and weak AI, symbolising different types of AI in development.